Skip to content

 • The ability to add an electronic (or digital) signature to any document.
 Signing things is the whole point of these apps.
 But the simpler and easier it is to do, the more different kinds of documents and devices that are supported, and the deeper the integrations with other apps and software platforms, the better.
 While almost any app can simply add a signature or typed name, I was looking for ones that were great to use and could fit into a lot of different workflows, whether you were onboarding people internally or hiring external contractors.
 In practice, this meant I wanted to see integrations with other tools and services as well, either through Zapier or directly.

 • The ability to send a document to someone else to have them sign it.
 This is a really important feature for a dedicated eSign app and, like when signing a document yourself, I wanted it to be easy and pleasant for the recipient.
 (Seriously, I've had to sign a lot of documents with awful apps.)
 The recipient also had to be able to do it without being forced to sign up for an account or install any apps.
-As much as I'm comparing apps here, I'm also ranking them against the ease of signing a sheet of paper.
+As much as I'm comparing apps here, I'm also ranking them against the ease of printing, signing, and scanning a sheet of paper.

 • Accessibility for small to mid-sized businesses.
 You can find plenty of eSign apps with expensive plans, contract lock-ins, seats for dozens of people, and a focus on enterprise clients—but not on this list.
 I looked for apps you could use to sign a few clients a month or onboard a hundred or so employees, but not manage a multinational corporation.
 If you work for a company that's that big, the procurement department is going to be telling you what you're using.

 • Security.
 Although I wasn't looking for a specific set of features, any app that could store sensitive documents like contracts needed to address it in some way.
-Things like encrypted or password-protected documents, U.S. or EU government compliance, and digital signature support were all enough to make the grade.
+Things like encrypted or password-protected documents, US or EU government compliance, and digital signature support were all enough to make the grade.
 (With that said, make sure that any app you use meets the compliance standards of your country or industry.
 They can vary quite a lot.)

 • A free trial (or free plan).
 This is a field crammed with different competitors, and telling the good from the bad just from their websites is nearly impossible (trust me, I know).
 A decent free trial—or better yet, a free plan—was needed to make this list.
 Priority was also given to apps that didn't collect credit card details.
 They're just not necessary.

-For the remaining apps (which I've now tested four times over the past few years), I created an account, uploaded a Super Important Contract as a Word file and a PDF, and sent it to a second email address.
+For the remaining apps (which I've now tested five times over the past few years), I created an account, uploaded a Super Important Contract as a Word file and a PDF, and sent it to a second email address.
 I then signed the contract both as the sender and the recipient, which gave me a good sense of the overall workflow.
 Most apps that didn't make the list were cut at this stage, as the process for either the sender or the recipient wasn't up to my standards.
 The document still ended up signed—I just didn't do it with a smile on my face.

 For those apps that passed, I spent more time exploring the interface, trying any headline features they claimed to have, and making sure they met the rest of the criteria.
 Based on all that, here are the six best eSign apps.